Technical information

 _ Loosen the 8 screws holding the 4 metal Union hooks,

-_ Glue the 2 skis of your split back together,
+_ Re-glue the 2 skis of your split,

-_ Clip the plastic Union hooks to the 2 ends (make sure the 2 skis are aligned),
+_ Clip the plastic Union hooks at both ends (make sure the 2 skis are aligned),

 _ Retighten the 8 screws.